mne-tools/mne-python/doc/development/governance.rst

 a minimum of 14 days, after which a vote of current maintainers and Steering Council members shall be scheduled.

-Voting for the maintainer team
+Voting for the Maintainer Team
 ------------------------------

-Votes for additions to the maintainer team shall be scheduled promptly following the annual all-hands meeting.
-The maintainer team shall advertise the open seats via online MNE-Python channels.
+Votes for additions to the Maintainer Team shall be scheduled promptly following the annual all-hands meeting.
+The Maintainer Team shall advertise the open seats via online MNE-Python channels.
 Applications (consisting of a short candidate statement) must be open for a minimum of 14 days, after which a vote of the current maintainers and Steering Council shall be scheduled.
 The Maintainer Team shall set up a confidential submission system for applications (consisting of short candidate statements), such as a dedicated email address, Google form, or similar confidential submission mechanism.

-Institutional Partners and funding
+Institutional Partners and Funding
 ==================================

 The leadership roles for the project are :ref:`defined above <leadership-roles>`.
 No